“All you have to do is write one true sentence. Write the truest sentence that you know.” – Ernest Hemingway

 Making that kind of money in a single year from writing is beyond-words-awesome, but it’s only happened once.
 And I did that more than seven years ago.
 When I only had a couple of books published.
 The books went viral, the fire burned hot, but I lacked the inventory to keep it going.
 So the throngs of readers moved on to pastures with more sustenance.

-I went on believing they’d return.
+I’ve continued almost every day since then believing they’ll return.
 You don’t quit when you’re hungry.
 Nor when you’re crazy.

 Back when the money was good, and I was full-time, I thought I was on top of the world.
 I thought I was lined up nicely to actually become the greatest.
 (How crazy is that?
 One good year, and you think you’re the shit?
 Yeah, I really did.)

 That’s my worst fear.
 My writing might remain nothing more than a nice side income.
 A mere tantalizing love that I have to bridle down and downplay at parties.
 And a voice screaming in my head, “You should be writing,” when there’s no true need to do so.
-(The day job pays the bills.)
+(The day job pays the bills, after all.
+Why not just let the writing go?
+I hear my devilish, or sane, side saying.)

 As a writer, it’s easy to measure your success by the size of that month’s royalty.
 How well are you selling?
 But measuring this way can drive you mad.
 It can go up dramatically.
 A sales bump!!
 And then plummet for no discernable reason.
 It’s maddening.
 Or maybe it’s fuel.
 Or maybe it’s both.